upempty/arch_box/work/notes.md

 Activator register to local ldap
 And during the commit the transaction, it first check master's behavior(to slave and to validator), then local's.
 So first Validator firstly be called ,then Activator.

+For Slave only, it will notify to slaves to store it only.  and end_tx will call commit, but it will skip if already commited.